-Consider the following stylized model, which takes place over three periods.
-At time 0, a would-be landlord, endowed with initial equity E > 0, has the chance to buy a vacant retail property for a price $W_0 > E$.
+In this section, we present a stylized model of the principle-agent problem which motivates banks to impose rent floors on landlords.
+Our model takes place over three time periods.
+At time 0, a would-be landlord, endowed with initial equity E > 0, has the chance to buy a vacant retail property for a price $W_0 > E$ .
 To finance this purchase, he may borrow $M = W_0 + E$ from a bank today, entitling the bank to a balloon payment $B \ge M$ in two periods, and collateralized by the retail property.
-For simplicity, we assume both the landlord and the bank are risk-neutral and discount the future at the same rate $\beta \in (0, 1)$, and we abstract from interim interest payments or amortization of the loan.
+For simplicity, we assume both the landlord and the bank are risk-neutral and discount the future at the same rate $\beta \in (0, 1)$ , and we abstract from interim interest payments or amortization of the loan.